HOME

 Players can agree to play in the same world or, because there is no centralized control, they can explore multiple worlds with no overhead.

-Maybe everyon meets at the interdimensional timeship between each adventure and they explore a different world with different characters each session.
+Maybe everyone meets at the interdimensional timeship between each adventure and they explore a different world with different characters each session.

 Players can agree to genre expectations before playing or let everyone's imaginations run wild.